Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Warradale has 85 active public transport stops offering a mix of train and bus services.
-These stops are served by 66 individual routes, collectively facilitating 6,986 weekly passenger trips.
-The city's transport accessibility is rated good, with residents typically located 203 meters from the nearest stop.
+These stops are served by 66 individual routes, facilitating 6,986 weekly passenger trips in total.
+Residents enjoy good transport accessibility, with an average distance of 203 meters to the nearest stop.

-Service frequency averages 998 trips per day across all routes, equating to approximately 82 weekly trips per individual stop.
+Across all routes, service frequency averages 998 trips per day, resulting in approximately 82 weekly trips per stop.

 Frequently Asked Questions - Transport